 “A staggering number of people have been taught that a select few Christians will spend forever in a peaceful, joyous place called heaven, while the rest of humanity spends forever in torment and punishment in hell with no chance for anything better….
 This is misguided and toxic and ultimately subverts the contagious spread of Jesus’ message of love, peace, forgiveness, and joy that our world desperately needs to hear.”

 Woodleif acknowledges that “[Rob] Bell appeals to people raised in an evangelical environment that is long on judgment and short on grace.
-I am certainly one of those people, and so the hard questions he asks appeal to me,” he says.
+I am certainly one of those people, and so the hard questions he asks appeal to me.”
 More and more people are asking questions about life after death.
 Where can we find the answers?

-There are many things Jesus said we could know for sure about eternity.
+Jesus said many things so we could know for sure about eternity.
 One of those things is the reality and the certainty of Hell.
 The Gospel of Jesus Christ is indeed God’s Good News about Heaven and it’s also the bad news about Hell.
 The Gospel is that Christ died for our sins and rose from the dead to redeem everyone who believes in Him from spiritual death.

 First of all, Hell exists because Jesus described it as a literal place.
 Jesus spoke about Hell more than anyone else did.
 He referred to Hell as a real place and described it in graphic terms (Matthew 10:28; 13:40-42; Mark 9:43-48).
 In Matthew 10:28, Jesus said, “Don’t fear those who kill the body but are not able to kill the soul; rather, fear Him who is able to destroy both soul and body in hell.”
 In Mark 9, Jesus repeatedly described Hell as, “—the unquenchable fire, where the worm does not die, and the fire is not quenched.”
 Perhaps the most compelling passage on Hell can be found in Luke’s Gospel in chapter 16.
 It is there Jesus tells the story of Lazarus and the rich man.
 The rich man mistreats Lazarus in life and in death the rich man is punished while Lazarus is comforted.
 Verses 23-24 speak of the rich man,